Jenaz

-Jenaz (Romansh: Gianatsch) is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of Graubünden.
+Jenaz (Romansh: Gianatsch) is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of the Grisons.

 History

 Jenaz is first mentioned in the second half of the 12th Century as Junazis.

 Geography

 Jenaz has an area, As of 2006, of 26 km2.
 Of this area, 48.1% is used for agricultural purposes, while 38.8% is forested.
 Of the rest of the land, 3% is settled (buildings or roads) and the remainder (10.1%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Jenaz sub-district of the Prättigau/Davos district, after 2017 it was part of the Prättigau/Davos Region.
 It consists of the old village of Jenaz on a terrace above the Landquart river, the new linear village on the valley floor, the hamlet of Rüti on the right side of the Landquart and the section of Pragg-Jenaz on the Furnerbach.